-Summary relief sought Recommendation the fact that the most prominent/well documented earthquake fault line is located nearby which adds further risks.
+Summary relief sought the fact that the most prominent/well documented earthquake fault line is located nearby which adds further risks.
 The submitter argues it would be reckless for WCC, its Councillors, and office bearers to promote this plan without first examining the risks professionally (i.e. a comprehensive geophysical/structural survey, comprehensive risk assessment by professionals) and take all necessary steps to mitigate such risks If WCC were to move forward with the expansion, the submitter has noted the right to pursue any action legally at any time in the future.
 Take note of their strong objections enumerated above - including the strong warning on the additional risks created to the neighbouring houses/structures.
-Not to carry on recklessly without first examining the risks that affects the submitter due to this project and taking appropriate actions to mitigate them.
-Accept in part A new matter of control and quarry management plan requirement has been added in relation to the management of slope stability and erosion.
-DPC 83 Submission No. Name Support / Oppose 26 Sarah Pennell Oppose Submission relates to: Opposition for the expansion and for the Council to conside redeveloping Kiwi Point Quarry. r closing down and Summary submission points Summary relief sought The submitter opposes proposed District Plan Change 83.
+Not to carry on recklessly without first examining the risks that affects the submitter Recommendation Accept in part A new matter of control and quarry management plan requirement has been added in relation to the management of slope stability and erosion.
+DPC 83 Submission No. Name Support / Oppose 26 Sarah Pennell Oppose Submission relates to: Opposition for the expansion and for the Council to conside redeveloping Kiwi Point Quarry. r closing down and Summary submission points redeveloping Kiwi Point Quarry.
+Concerns relating to the impacts from expanding the quarry on houses, schools, and businesses in the surrounding area such as: Negative environmental impacts.
+The quarry already generates noise and dust pollution and an extension would increase these from vehicle and blasting activity, in addition to light pollution from around the clock excavation The increase in the risk of landslides and seismic damage from blasting and excavation The submitter believes an increase in quarry activity will have an adverse impact on those in the vicinity and pose a health risk.
+Concerns regarding the Ngauranga water reservoir which is already at risk from earthquakes and seismic activity.
+The submitter notes the reservoir is in the immediate vicinity of the proposed expansion and questions if there is consideration or contingency for damage and/or pollution to this water supply from blasting and increased quarry activity.
+Concerns relating to the consultation and engagement of this proposal.
+The submitter questions Kiwi Point and WCC's honesty with the way the proposal has been presented as the environmental impacts seem to be downplayed and the language used seems biased to expanding the quarry.
+The submitter indicates the timing of the original consultation at the end of last year (2017) was not ideal as many people were occupied with Christmas/holidays and could not submit.
+The submitter feels as if this process is a formality and that the expansion of Kiwi Point is a foregone conclusion The submitter feels that the quarry has more than served its original purpose as it has been in business for nearly 100 years and has already been extended.
+Aesthetics and the impression the expanded area will have on tourists entering the city on State Highway 1.
+The submitter understands future plan Summary relief sought The submitter opposes proposed District Plan Change 83.
 The submitter proposes that closure and redevelopment of the site should now be considered.
 With re-planting there is enough space to have it used for parks and recreation, community or botanic gardens, housing and business developments.
-There's potential to have retail or business development in the lower basin currently occupied by quarry buildings, while the surrounding hills used for housing and recreation (biking or mountain biking tracks for example). recreation, community or botanic gardens, housing and There's potential to have retail or business development business developments. in the lower basin currently used for housing and
+There's potential to have retail or business development in the lower basin currently occupied by quarry buildings, while the surrounding hills used for housing and recreation (hiking or mountain biking tracks for example Accept in part ·